About don Oscar Miro-Quesada

-Aside from his extensive personal involvement and scholarly contributions related to the practice of cross-cultural shamanism, don Oscar is also an accredited member of the United Nations Non-Governmental Agency Community through the National Service Conference of the American Ethical Union, the sponsor of Inter-Spiritual Dialogue, of which he is also a founding “Counselor”.
+Aside from his extensive personal involvement and scholarly contributions related to the practice of cross-cultural shamanism, don Oscar has served as member of the United Nations Non-Governmental Agency Community through the National Service Conference of the American Ethical Union, sponsor of Inter-Spiritual Dialogue (ISDC), of which he also is a founding Counselor.

-Don Oscar has been facilitating experiential workshops and apprenticeship programs that integrate millennial and contemporary healing practices and Earth-honoring ceremonial traditions with a focus on the creation of heartfelt sacred communities around the world since 1979.
+Don Oscar has been facilitating experiential workshops and apprenticeship series of workshops that integrate millennial and contemporary healing practices and Earth-honoring ceremonial traditions with a focus on the creation of heartfelt sacred communities around the world since 1979.
 He has also been guiding exemplary cross-cultural shamanic apprenticeship expeditions to sacred sites of the world (with special emphasis on Peru and Bolivia) since 1986.
-His widely acclaimed ethnospiritual pilgrimages to ancestral lands are carefully designed to awaken a reverent awareness of Pachamama (“Earth Mother”) as a destined part of our human identity as an Earth-honoring global family.
-Aside from his currently established regional apprenticeship programs in the U.S.A. and Europe, he has also been a popular teacher at prestigious international centers of leading-edge education such as Naropa, Shambhala Mountain Center, Interface, New York Open Center, Rowe, Frankfurter-Ring, Omega and Esalen, to name a few.
-His visionary work and unique travel programs have been featured on CNN, Univision, A&E and Discovery channels.
+His widely acclaimed ethnospiritual pilgrimages to ancestral lands are carefully designed to awaken a reverent awareness of Pachamama (“Earth Mother”) as a vital evolutionary dimension to human experience.
+Together with his established Pachakuti Mesa Tradition apprenticeship series in the U.S.A. and Europe, he often is invited to teach at prestigious leading-edge educational centers such as Naropa University, Shambhala Mountain Center, New York Open Center, Rowe, Interface, Frankfurter-Ring, Omega and Esalen.
+He has recently also began offering highly successful online shamanic apprenticeship programs sponsored by Glidewing Productions and The Shift Network.

 “When we surrender the need to figure it all out, and cultivate the ability to let it all in, then our earth walk becomes a sacred dance of healing service on the planet.
 More than the world needs saving, it needs loving.”